 Gastritis sufferers symptoms really differ from one person to the next.
 For myself, nausea and feeling full after eating just the smallest amount of food has been the biggest issue.
 For others I’ve spoken to there can be intense pain so bad that it sends them to A&E.

 One of the main ways of knowing if you definitely have Gastritis is to have an endoscopy/Gastroscopy where a thin tube with a camera at the end is used to look into your body.

-Your GP may also give you a blood test and check for things such as anemia, which can be a sign of Gastritis.
-A test for an H. pylori infection may also be carried out, as this common infection is said to be present in around 40% of people, and is a main cause of stomach issues such as Gastritis.
+Your GP may also give you a blood test and check for things such as anaemia, which can be a sign of Gastritis.
+A test for an H. pylori infection may also be carried out, as this common infection is said to be present in around 40% of people, and is the main cause of stomach issues such as Gastritis.

 Treatments for Gastritis